-By using the access data for the video event, you agree that data you provide for participation at the event "12th Dresden Symposium" may be processed by the Saxony venter for Feto/Neonatal Health at the University Hospital Carl Gustav Carus Dresden and the organizer Carl Gustav Carus Management GmbH.
+By using the access data for the video event, you agree that data you provide for participation at the event "12th Dresden Symposium" may be processed by the Department of Pediatric and Adolescent Medicine at the University Hospital Carl Gustav Carus Dresden and the organizer Carl Gustav Carus Management GmbH.

-Your personal data will be treated strictly confidential and stored only for the above-mentioned purpose and will be not be shared with third parties without your express consent.
+Your personal data will be treated as strictly confidential and stored only for the above-mentioned purpose and will be not be shared with third parties without your express consent.